FabiansDock/Users-add-update-delete-list/README.md

 # Users-add-update-delete-list

 ## Project Description
 A simple list conatining user names that are fetched from https://jsonplaceholder.typicode.com.
 The list contains features to add, update and delete users.
+Built in react.

 ## Installation
 1. Clone the repository.